ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/basics/glossary.md
 title: no title
-hash: pNXghnzEUIUGnqswpze2CJ8dmBmPOIWjCZiDbzPOvVA=
+hash: YHltgX7oCBrfgffqJry+MOvUzBLV28rn4SoXbROJAMc=
 ---
 To make it easy to get started and to make further help easier to understand, the most important terms that appear in and around the ioBroker are explained here.

 * **Adapter**

 A module or driver for a device, service or to provide data.
-Thanks to the very modular structure of ioBroker, almost everything is an adapter: admin interface, visualization, scripting, ...
+Thanks to the very modular structure of ioBroker, everything is practically an adapter: admin interface, visualization, scripting, ...

 * **Admin**